-The acorn is a charm that has many connections to different cultures throughout history.
-The British have long believed that the acorn can help protect against ailments that affect the body.
+The acorn is a charm that has connections to different cultures throughout history.
+The British have long believed the acorn can help protect against ailments that affect the body.
 In Norse mythology, the oak tree and acorn are connected with the God of Lightning, Thor, and it was believed keeping acorns in your home could protect your house from lightning.

 In several European countries, including Austria, Poland, the Czech Republic, and Croatia, the traditional Christmas meal includes a carp.
-In the past, this fish was kept in the family bathtub before being prepared for the Christmas meal, but this aspect of the tradition has fallen away in favor of carp that is purchased from a store.
+In the past, this fish was kept in the family bathtub before being prepared for the Christmas meal, but this aspect of the tradition has fallen away in favor of carp that’s purchased from a store.

 Cat’s eye gem